sefinek/env-native/README.md

 | dotenv     | 42.23ms, 41.22ms, 46.93ms, 41.62ms     |
 | dotenvx    | 211.75ms, 208.86ms, 211.20ms, 208.01ms |

+> `env-native` is fast, clean, and native — with no logs, no overhead, and even up to 10× faster than `dotenvx`.
+The `dotenvx` module was created by the same author as `dotenv`.

 ## 📦 Installation
 ```bash